 Click to read the Introduction and Chapter 1 from Trader Construction Kit, which discusses what it means to be a professional trader.
 What sorts of character traits are markers for success, and what behaviors inevitably lead to ruin?
 Not all traders do the same thing, and there are a variety of different decision-making styles and approaches to the market that can be productively deployed.

-In October 2017 I published a paper on Social Science Research Network (SSRN) that compares the current academic and industry pedagogies for developing traders, which can be found at: https://ssrn.com/abstract=3057447
+The October 2017 paper on Social Science Research Network (SSRN) that compares the current academic and industry pedagogies for developing traders, which can be found at: https://ssrn.com/abstract=3057447

 Abstract: There is a gap between the knowledge and skills present in graduates of top-flight finance programs and the demands of a modern trading desk.
 This paper compares the development methodologies common in industry and academia and proposes incremental modifications to existing finance curricula that would produce stronger graduates more able to move directly into commercial positions at financial firms.
 Changes to introductory finance classes, real-money portfolio management courses, and market simulation programs are discussed.